hkust-hpc-team/slurm-helper-scripts/README.md

 This repository provides a suite of command-line tools designed to simplify resource management and monitoring on Slurm-based High-Performance Computing (HPC) clusters.

-- **`squota`**: A powerful Python-based tool that generates detailed resource utilization reports.
-It offers a hierarchical view (Account > User > Partition) and tracks usage against limits defined in Slurm associations.
+- `squota`: Python-based tool that generates detailed resource utilization reports (Account > User > Partition) and tracks usage against limits defined in Slurm associations.
-- **`savail`**: A handy Bash script that provides a quick, color-coded summary of node availability within a specified partition, including CPU and GPU resources.
+- `savail`: Bash-based tool that provides a quick, color-coded summary of node availability within a specified partition, including CPU and GPU resources.

 ## Features